SomethingEmbarrassing/PurchasingPlateWeight/README.md

 ### To do / planned improvements
-- Cost multiplier configuration implemented
 - Support additional export formats such as CSV.
 - Provide UI controls for adjusting parsing thresholds.
-- Add an input area where the user can specify a PO number.
-- Place the total weight, dollar value and the entered PO number onto the generated PDF before returning it to the user.